...

 Additional Notes:

-• The 19th century saw the Guildhall host notable figures, including Charles Dickens and Queen Victoria, further solidifying its status as a historical landmark.
+• The 19th Century saw the Guildhall host notable figures, including Charles Dickens and Queen Victoria, further solidifying its status as a historical landmark.

 • The Guildhall also significantly developed Windsor’s sanitation and infrastructure, reflecting the town’s growing attention to public health and civic improvements.

-• By the late 19th century, the Guildhall had become a cherished symbol of Windsor’s rich history and vibrant community life.
+• By the late 19th Century, the Guildhall had become a cherished symbol of Windsor’s rich history and vibrant community life.

 D. Adapting to the Modern Era (20th – 21st Centuries)